 To reach the Milolii State Park snorkeling, you will need a boat or kayak.
 The best approach is from the north when the water is forecasted to be calm.
 It is located 4 miles north of Polihale State Park.
 There are numerous boat tours operating from both the north and south shores out of Hanalei and Port Allen, respectively.
 You'll need to check the morning of the tour to find out if they plan to snorkel off Milolii State Park beach.

 Note, before heading out to Miloli'i State Park, check with the Kauai Parks office on its status.
 The beach may be currently closed.

 Before snorkeling at Milolii State Park, make sure to check the current surf report.
 The waters off Kauai are known for potentially strong currents, high surf and rogue waves.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 WIth the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.
 In addition to changing surf conditions, a Milolii State Park snorkeling dive may expose you to sharp coral reefs and you may encounter sharks, such as whitetip reef sharks, galapagos sharks and tiger sharks.
 Most snorkeling shark attacks in Hawaiian waters tend to occur near spear-fishing snorkelers, so be aware of the activities of others in the water.

-Overall, Milolii State Park is the 16th most popular snorkel dive spot of all 23 snorkeling dives in Kauai.
+Overall, Milolii State Park is the 14th most popular snorkel dive spot of all 23 snorkeling dives in Kauai.
 Several of the better snorkeling spots are nearby Milolii State Park including Ke'e Beach and Nualolo Kai State Park.